51L3N7-X/car-rental/README.md

 * 🔐 Dashboard for adding cars and viewing bookings (admin only)
 * 📤 Image uploads for car entries
 * 🧾 Simple admin login with environment-based credentials
+* ✅ Comprehensive test coverage for critical flows

 ---

 ## ⚙️ Getting Started (Local Setup)

-Here’s how to run the project locally:
+Here's how to run the project locally:

 ### 1. Clone the project